Property Standards and Safety

 - Heating and thermal insulation; central heating versus point heating; gas versus electric; double glazing, loft insulation and wall insulation; cost of heating

 - Glazing in rented premises, where safety glass must be installed, location and standards for windows; security versus fire exits

 - Security - general, doors and windows; security v fire exit

-- An overview of fire, gas, water (including Legionella) and electrical safety (For a more detailed insight into requirements around utility services see our Utilities Outline course)
+- An outline of fire, gas, water including Legionella and electrical safety (For a more detailed insight into requirements around utility services see our Utilities Outline course)